 - medical assistance: 112 / 115 / 25566

 There is no Canadian government office in Vanuatu.
 Canadians in Vanuatu can obtain consular assistance and further information from the High Commission of Australia to Vanuatu, in Port Vila, under the Canada-Australia Consular Services Sharing Agreement.

 Sign up to receive email updates from the Australian government on situations and events that could affect your safety while in Vanuatu.

 Canberra - High Commission of Canada

-For emergency assistance after hours, call the High Commission of Australia in Port Vila and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at +1 613 996 8885.
+For emergency consular assistance, call the High Commission of Australia in Port Vila and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: